thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 to be accessible via an oblivious relay.
 Encrypted DNS servers used with the discovery mechanisms described in this section can either be publicly accessible, or specific to a network.
-In general, only publicly accessible DNS servers will work as Oblivious DNS servers, unless there is a coordinated deployment with an oblivious proxy that is also hosted within a network.
+In general, only publicly accessible DNS servers will work as oblivious DNS servers, unless there is a coordinated deployment with an oblivious proxy that is also hosted within a network.